Hack-It-Out-Technex-2024/Third-Checkpoint/README.md

 # Third-Checkpoint

-This is third checkpoint for `Hack It Out` hackathon organised under Technex'24.
+This is the third checkpoint for `Hack It Out` hackathon organized under Technex'24.

 ## Team Name: ByteMe
 ### Problem Statement: Financial Inclusion